Rethinking Speaker Embeddings for Speech Generation: Sub-Center Modeling for Capturing Intra-Speaker Diversity: Abstract

 \section{Abstract}

-In speech synthesis, modeling of rich emotions and prosodic variations present in human voice are crucial to synthesize natural speech.
-Although speaker embeddings have been widely used in personalized speech synthesis as conditioning inputs, they are designed to lose variation to optimize speaker recognition accuracy.
-Thus, they are suboptimal for speech synthesis in terms of modeling the rich variations at the output speech distribution.
-In this work, we propose a novel speaker embedding network which utilizes multiple class centers in the speaker classification training rather than a single class center as traditional embeddings.
-The proposed approach introduces variations in the speaker embedding while retaining the speaker recognition performance since model does not have to map all of the utterances of a speaker into a single class center.
-We apply our proposed embedding in voice conversion task and show that our method provides better naturalness and prosody in synthesized speech.
+Modeling the rich prosodic variations inherent in human speech is essential for generating natural-sounding speech.
+While speaker embeddings are commonly used as conditioning inputs in personalized speech generation, they are typically optimized for speaker recognition, which encourages the loss of intra-speaker variation.
+This strategy makes them suboptimal for speech generation in terms of modeling the rich variations at the output speech distribution.
+In this work, we propose a novel speaker embedding network that employs multiple sub-centers per speaker class during training, instead of a single center as in conventional approaches.
+This sub-center modeling allows the embedding to capture a broader range of speaker-specific variations while maintaining speaker classification performance.
+We demonstrate the effectiveness of the proposed embeddings on a voice conversion task, showing improved naturalness and prosodic expressiveness in the synthesized speech.